 The vegetable beds are positioned on the old trackway – we brought in several trailerloads of topsoil to improve the fertility – arranged as 4’ wide raised beds separated by 2’ trodden earth paths.
 The total area of cultivated ground is about 600 square feet.
 I find this is enough to grow a basic variety of vegetables but not enough to keep us in potatoes, onions and carrots all year round.
 The 12’ x 8’ greenhouse and 20’ polytunnel provide cucumbers, tomatoes and lettuce and with practice could probably be more productive.

 The fruit cage is 15 x 30’.
-Each summer we are overwhelmed by red- and blackcurrants, and make enough cordial to last through the year.
+Each summer we were overwhelmed by red- and blackcurrants, and we made enough cordial to last through the year.

-We planted the orchard when we arrived with old and local varieties of apple, with a few pear, plum and cherry.
-We are starting to get, after 7 years, serious quantities of fruit, enough for juice and, maybe soon, cider.
+We planted a small orchard when we arrived with old and local varieties of apple, with a few pear, plum and cherry.
+We are starting to get, after 7 years, serious quantities of fruit, enough for juice and possibly cider.
 This has meant building a mouse-proof storeroom to keep apples and other vegetables for the winter.

 I used to keep bees until Clare became allergic to the stings and varroa wiped out colonies not chemically protected.

 In the summer, cooking is done on a propane-fuelled gas stove, while in winter generally the Rayburn is used.

 Water is collected from the roof and stored in a 16 m3 underground tank, from where it is pumped into the house through a string filter and an ultraviolet lamp before being held in the usual loft storage tank.
 Drinking water passes through the filter and lamp and additionally through an activated carbon filter.
 This was done to reduce our use of mains water but another benefit is that water without chlorine tastes better.